Dr Paul G Flanagan

 Skerman, R. (2017).
 What programs/strategies have been the most effective in reducing the rate of exclusions and increasing the rate of achievement of male Māori students in New Zealand schools?
 (MEd).

-Paul's research interests include projects on counselling and supervision, childhood and schools, and constructions of child sexuality within his PhD study which can be accessed here - https://researchcommons.waikato.ac.nz/handle/10289/12805
+Paul's research interests include projects on counselling and supervision, childhood and schools, and constructions of sexuality.
+His PhD study can be accessed here - https://researchcommons.waikato.ac.nz/handle/10289/12805